frederic-perez/AmE-dictionary/data/dictionary.md

 __connubial__ _adj_ :two: Relating to marriage or the married state; conjugal. _An active connubial career._
 __consanguinity__ _n_
 __conscience__ _n_ :pencil2:
-__conscientious__ _adj_ :dart: /kahn-shee-EN-shus/ Conscientious often describes those who are concerned with doing things correctly.
+__conscientious__ _adj_ :dart::two: /kahn-shee-EN-shus/ Conscientious often describes those who are concerned with doing things correctly.
 It can be used as a synonym for both meticulous and careful. _Although Marvin was brilliant, he was not a very conscientious student, and he frequently lost points for forgetting to turn in his homework._
 __conscious__ _adj_ /kon-shuhs/
 __consciousness__ _n_
 __conscript<sup>1</sup>__ _n_ One compulsorily enrolled for service, especially in the armed forces; a draftee.